Caulfield North Has Quietly Become Melbourne’s Most Alluring Neighbourhood

 Ruzia’s Wine

-A bar built from memory, Ruzia’s feels less like a new opening and more like a homecoming.
+A bar shaped by family history, Ruzia’s carries real soul.
 Chef Ravi Presser named it for his grandmother — a Polish-Jewish survivor whose grace and generosity ripple through the room.
 There’s comfort in every detail: jars of house pickles catching the light, plates of ocean-trout gravlax and chicken meatballs in velvety tomato sauce, glasses filled with Australian wines that feel chosen, not curated.
 It’s food with a heartbeat — humble, soulful, and deeply human — and a space that reminds you how warmth can be its own language.

 215 Balaclava Road, Caulfield North